akane0915/pure-barre-manager/README.md

 ## Description

-Every zoo should have an easy-to-use application to help its employees track animals.
-This helps to ensure the animals are cared for properly.
-After all, the zoo is their home!
+Barre is a form of fitness that is sweeping the nation!
+I work as a teacher at the Pure Barre Portland Studio.
+This application was built to help the Pure Barre manage keep track of employees!
 This app fulfills the following user stories:

 As a user: